Deferred Compensation

 How Deferred Compensation Affects Social Security Taxes

-Here’s where things get interesting.
-Deferred compensation doesn’t dodge Social Security taxes.
-Even if you defer part of your income, you’ll still owe Social Security taxes on that deferred amount in the year it’s earned – not when you finally cash in.
+Now, here’s where things get interesting—Deferred Compensation doesn’t escape Social Security taxes.
+Even if you set aside part of your earnings for later, you’ll still owe Social Security taxes under the Federal Insurance Contributions Act (FICA) in the year the income is earned—not when you finally receive it.

-• Year of Distribution: When you start collecting that deferred income, you won’t owe Social Security taxes on it again – you already paid your dues.
+Year of Distribution: When you start collecting that Tax Deferred Compensation you won’t owe Social Security taxes on it again—you’ve already settled that obligation

 Why Deferred Compensation Doesn't Dodge Social Security Taxes